troy-west/kstream-examples/README.md

-# Clojure KStreams
+# Clojure (hearts) Kafka Streams

+Clojure is a data-oriented langauge that runs on the JVM, it is the perfect companion for Streaming Compute with Kafka Streams.

-A Clojure library designed to demonstrate Kafka Streams with Clojure via the Kafka Streams Testing Framework.
+This library is designed to demonstrate Kafka Streams with Clojure via the Kafka Streams Testing Framework.

 No dependency on a running Kafka cluster, just run: